 Your homes' pipes are often an afterthought as long as your plumbing system is working properly, but just like the rest of your home, it needs regular inspection.

-If you are a buying a new home, the time to find out if a home’s pipes are faulty or need to be replaced is before you buy it, not after the fact.
-If you already your home, a yearly inspection of your pipe is recommend to catch any problems before they become expensive breaks or leaks.
+If you are buying a new home, the time to find out if a home’s pipes are faulty or need to be replaced is before you buy it, not after the fact.
+If you already your home, a yearly inspection of your pipe is recommended to catch any problems before they become expensive breaks or leaks.

 You’ve made an offer on the perfect home, and the buyer has accepted.
 You hire a home inspector, who reports a clean bill of health.